North Korea resumes missile tests, raising tensions with its rivals after their military drills end | Law-Order

 North Korea fired multiple short-range ballistic missiles toward its eastern waters on Monday morning, its neighbours said, days after the end of the South Korean-US military drills that the North views as an invasion rehearsal.

+The launches were North Korea's first known missile testing activities in about a month.
+Outside experts earlier predicted North Korea would extend its run of missile tests and intensify its warlike rhetoric ahead of the US presidential election in November to boost its leverage in future diplomacy.

-Japanese Prime Minister Fumio Kishida told a parliamentary session that North Korea fired ''a number of'' ballistic missiles into the waters between the Korean Peninsula and Japan.
-He said the missiles fell outside of Japan's exclusive economic zone and no damage or injuries has been reported.
+Japan's Defence Ministry said North Korea fired three missiles, two together at 7:44 am and the other about 37 minutes later.
+Japanese Prime Minister Fumio Kishida told a parliamentary session that the North Korean missiles landed in the waters between the Korean Peninsula and Japan, all outside of Japan's exclusive economic zone, and that no damage or injuries have been reported.

 Observers say North Korea may launch limited provocations along its tense border with South Korea.
 But they say the prospects for a full-scale attack by North Korea are dim as it would know its military is outmatched by the US and South Korean forces.